Introduction

 Another “Hollywood” aspect was who was hired to work on the martial arts aspects of the film.
 Bruce Lee was brought on as martial arts advisor, specifically to work with Sharon Tate in training in martial arts, as well as to choreograph the fight scenes.

 Lee enlisted friends of his to work on the film behind and in front of the camera.
 Chuck Norris was given his first on-screen appearance in The Wrecking Crew.
 At this time, both Lee and Norris were two of the most sought-after martial arts instructors in Hollywood circles.
 Their clients included Steve McQueen and James Coburn, who enlisted their instruction.
-Kwan actually approached Lee about him being her instructor after the film wrapped, but he told her she couldn’t afford him.
+Kwan approached Lee about him being her instructor after the film wrapped, but he told her she couldn’t afford him.

 Dean Martin, however, was not one of their clients.
 When Lee attempted to work with Martin on his performance for the fight scene choreography, he was not impressed, thinking he was old and lazy.
 Because of this, martial arts expert Mike Stone was hired as Dean Martin’s fight double.
 Stone was Priscilla Presley’s boyfriend after she left Elvis.